Renewable energy is the only path to independence and a livable planet

 President Biden has actually issued 33 percent more drilling permits in his first year than Trump did in the equivalent time period and has continued to hold lease sales for fossil fuel development.
 Meanwhile, his administration has been surprisingly sluggish at approving permits for new renewable energy projects.

-With Congress’ support, the president could be using public lands as the first big step in a responsible, fair and necessary transition away from fossil fuels.
+The president could be using public lands as the first big step in a responsible, fair and necessary transition away from fossil fuels.